What Does an Insurance Adjuster Do?

 - Deciding Amount.
 The adjuster decides how much money, if any, the insurance company should pay for the claim.

 - Assembling Files.
 Police reports, photographs, recordings, and any relevant documentation are put into a file for the claim examiner to review.

 - Defend the Insurer.
 If a claimant contests the outcome of a claim denial or a settlement, the adjuster could be called upon to testify in court or otherwise assist in defending the insurer’s position.

 As you can see, insurance adjusters are valuable members of an insurance company’s team.
 They are the face of the company, and the first-responders whenever a claim is filed.

 Why Should You Get Your Insurance Adjuster’s License?

-You must have a license in order to be an insurance adjuster in the state of Texas.
-To apply for your license, you must be 18 years old, get fingerprinted, and pass the licensing exam.
-The exam may be waived if you take a comprehensive course like the ones we offer at 2021 Training.
+You must have a Texas adjuster license in order to adjust insurance claims in the state of Texas.
+To apply for your license, you must be 18 years old, get fingerprinted, and pass the state licensing exam.
+The exam, though, may be waived if you take a comprehensive course like the ones we offer at 2021 Training.

 2021 is Passionate about Online Training

 Our courses combine live classroom-style teaching with online convenience.
-This course will give you practical information and real-world knowledge from someone who’s been in the field.
+Our adjuster licensing courses will give you practical information and real-world knowledge from someone who’s been in the field.
 When we began teaching, we were disappointed in the quality of available online courses – so we made our own.
 We have now helped numerous Texans obtain their insurance adjuster licenses, and we want to help you, too!